kontent-ai/delivery-sdk-php/README.md

 Check out the [contributing](https://github.com/Kentico/delivery-sdk-php/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions, and begin contributing.

+1. Clone the repository
+2. Run `composer install` to install dependencies
+3. Run `phpunit` to verify that everything works as expected

 ### Developing on Windows
 Have a look at our cool [tutorial](https://github.com/Kentico/delivery-sdk-php/wiki) on developing PHP on Windows with Visual Studio Code!